Andrew Clemens: Early life

 Andrew Clemens was born in Dubuque, Iowa, on January 29, 1857.
-The year 1857 is given as his birth year in his obituary in the North Iowa Times, in his death record, and on his gravestone, and he is listed as being 37 years, 4 mos., and 13 days old in his obituary.
-(Obituary from the McGregor News newspaper, May 16, 1894, page 3) The Clemens family moved to McGregor, Iowa, from Dubuque, in June 1857 (when Andrew was approximately five months old).
+The year 1857 is given as his birth year in his obituary in the North Iowa Times, in his death record, and on his gravestone, and he is listed as being 37 years, 4 months, and 13 days old in his obituary.
+The Clemens family moved to McGregor, Iowa, from Dubuque, in June 1857 (when Andrew was approximately five months old).

-At a young age Andrew experienced encephalitis which caused his lifelong deafness.
-At the age of 13 Clemens was entered into the Iowa State School for the Deaf in Council Bluffs, Iowa.
+At a young age, Andrew experienced encephalitis which caused his lifelong deafness.
+At the age of 13, Clemens was entered into the Iowa State School for the Deaf in Council Bluffs, Iowa.

 Art

 Clemens' sandpainting career blossomed during his summer vacations from the State School, when he would spend time honing his craft.
 He would collect naturally colored grains of sand from an area in Pikes Peak State Park known as Pictured Rocks.
 At Pictured Rocks, the basal portion of the sandstone near the Sand Cave is naturally colored by iron and mineral staining.
-Clemens separated the sand grains into piles, by color, and used them to form the basis for his art.
+Clemens separated the sand grains into piles, by color, and used them to form the basis for his art.His brothers would gather dislodged pieces of sandstone from the bluffs, take them home and sort them, dry, and grind each sample into fine powder—which gave Andrew a rich palette for his designs.

-To create his art he inserted the presorted grains of sand into small glass drug bottles using homemade tools formed out of hickory sticks and florists wire.
+To create his art, he inserted the presorted grains of sand into small glass drug bottles using homemade tools formed out of hickory sticks, florists wire and fishing hooks.
 His process utilized no glue and pressure from the other sand grains alone held the artwork together.
 When Clemens completed a sand bottle he sealed the bottle with a stopper and wax.
 At first, Clemens' work was simple and geometric in nature, diamond shaped patterns against an ivory white background was a regular motif in his earliest work.

 His technique improved gradually and eventually people wanted to buy his work, which now included overtones, shading and complex designs such as landscapes.
 He created most of his work between 1880 and 1886 and is acknowledged as the inventor and possibly the sole practitioner of his art form.
 During his lifetime, it is thought that Clemens produced hundreds of his sand bottles but few survive today.
 The more complex subjects of Clemens' work ranged from steamboats, flowers, eagles, and flags and he often created custom bottles with scenes of his client's choosing.
 He created many of his images upside down.
 Upon completion, Clemens would secure the stopper in the bottle, and flip it right side up.
 The most complex of his designs could take up to a year to complete.